mountainMath/doodles/content/posts/2019-10-29-commuter-growth.markdown

 <img src="/posts/2019-10-29-commuter-growth_files/figure-html/unnamed-chunk-16-1.png" width="768" />

 Naturally areas that saw a lot of development in that time period stand out, especially those near skytrain.
 We can summarize these two maps by looking at the difference in the change in non-drivers vs the change in drivers.
+This is a simple metric that looks at where we have added more drivers than non-drivers and vice versa.